-Whether you're driving yourself or hiring a car service or limo, you can begin at any winery along the Niagara Wine Trail, USA.
-Some wineries are located close by each other, while others are located a little further away.
+Whether you're driving yourself or hiring a car service or limo, you can begin at any of the 21 wineries along the Niagara Wine Trail, USA.
+Some wineries are located close to each other, while others are located a little further away.
 Plan your route prior and view the wine trail map for a better understanding of where everything is located.

 Tip: Remember!
 It's always best to bring a designated driver no matter how much you plan to drink.

 Many tour companies offer guided tours along the Niagara Wine Trail, USA — perfect for special occasions, or small groups of friends or family.
 Relax in a chauffeured limo as you travel from vineyard to vineyard, enjoy tastings, snacks and guided vineyard tours.

 Several of the wineries — such as Vizcarra Vineyards at Becker Farm, Freedom Run Winery and Lake Ontario Winery — offer food menus during peak season, and many others have snacks such as pretzels, crackers and cheese for sale.
 There are also several restaurants along the wine trail, so grab yourself a bite to eat and refuel between wineries, or plan a lunch detour to one of the charming towns along the trail, such as Lockport, Wilson or Lewiston.

 DON'T FORGET YOUR WALLET!

 While tastings only cost a few dollars, all the wineries sell bottles of the wines you are tasting.
 If you find something you love, support the local economy and grab a bottle to bring home.
 Most of the wineries also have gift shops that sell wine accessories like bottle holders, wine corks, charms and so much more!
 Be careful about wine purchases if you are planning to cross the border into Canada and check out what you're allowed to bring over.